 As a general rule, discipline will be progressive.
-This means that a student's first violation will usually merit a lighter penalty than subsequent violations.
+This means that a student's first violation will usually merit a lighter consequence than subsequent violations.
+However, district staff are empowered to utilize the consequence most reasonably calculated to ensure the student learns from their behavior and engages in more pro-social behavior in the future.